 LadyLucks’ ultimate slot compendium Part 4: How video slots work

-Are you a fan of a great video slot?
+Are you a fan of a online video slot?
 Perhaps you’re just thinking about having a go?

 The original slots were based on a three reel format, but most slots that are enjoyed in casinos are now played on a video screen – and online casinos are exclusively video based.

 However, there are several things worth knowing before you get started.
-Fortunately, all you need to do is read on to find out…
+Fortunately, to get everything you have to learn, you just need to do is read on to find out…

 - 1 How have slots developed over the years?

-- 6 What are your chances of winning on video slots?
+- 8 What are your chances of winning on online video slots?

 How have slots developed over the years?

-While video slots are now the most popular form of wagering at most casinos today, the first versions of these games during the 1980s were largely rejected by players in favour of traditional, mechanical slots.
-This was because the early video slots did not look at all appealing thanks to basic technology, and gamblers didn’t trust computers.
+While online video slots are now the most popular form of wagering at most casinos today, the first versions of slots games during the 1980s were largely rejected by players in favor of traditional, mechanical slots.
+This was because the early classic slots did not look at all appealing thanks to basic technology, and gamblers didn’t trust computers.

-They thought that they had a better chance of winning by sticking with their original mechanical slots.
+They thought that they had a better chance of winning by sticking with their classic mechanical slots machines.

 By the time the 90s came around, video slots had begun to grow in popularity.